CadQuery/cadquery/doc/importexport.rst

         cq.importers.importDXF("/path/to/dxf/circle.dxf").wires().toPending().extrude(10)
     )

-Note the use of the :py:meth:`Workplane.wires` and :py:meth:`Workplane.toPending` methods to make the DXF profile ready for use during subsequent operations.
+Note the use of the :meth:`Workplane.wires` and :meth:`Workplane.toPending` methods to make the DXF profile ready for use during subsequent operations.
 Calling ``toPending()`` tells CadQuery to make the edges/wires available to the next modelling operation that is called in the chain.

 Importing STEP
 ###############

-STEP files can be imported using the :py:meth:`importers.importStep` method (note the capitalization of "Step").
+STEP files can be imported using the :meth:`importers.importStep` method (note the capitalization of "Step").
 There are no parameters for this method other than the file path to import.

 .. code-block:: python